Axel-guard/New-Sale-Dashboard/README.md

    - Username: `mandeep` | Password: `admin123` | Name: Mandeep Samal
    - Username: `priyanshu` | Password: `admin123` | Name: Priyanshu Mishra
    - Username: `vikash` | Password: `admin123` | Name: Vikash Yadav

+### 🔗 Magic Link Login (Passwordless)

+**How to Use:**
+1. Click the **"Login with Email"** button on the login page
+2. Enter your registered email address (e.g., `info@axel-guard.com`)
+3. Click **"Send Magic Link"**
+4. In development, the magic link will be displayed in the response (demo mode)
+5. Click the link to login automatically - no password needed!

+**How It Works:**
+- Magic links are valid for **15 minutes** from generation
+- Each link can only be used **once** (single-use tokens)
+- Links expire automatically after use or timeout
+- Secure token-based authentication with database verification

+**For Production:**
+- In production, magic links would be sent via email (SendGrid, Mailgun, etc.)
+- Users click the link in their email to login instantly
+- No password to remember - just email access verification

 **Key Features:**
 1. ✅ **API-based authentication** - Secure database validation